 The importance of considering environmental impact

 In today’s world, the environmental impact of our choices has never been more crucial.
-Choosing a sustainable clay pigeon not only reduces your ecological footprint but also supports manufacturers committed to green solutions.
+Choosing an eco-friendly clay pigeon not only reduces your ecological footprint but also supports manufacturers committed to green solutions.

 - Eco-credentials: Opting for biodegradable or recycled pigeons sends a strong message about your environmental values.

-- Long-term effects: Remember, traditional pigeons might leave a lasting impact on the land, while eco-friendly alternatives can degrade naturally.
+- Long-term effects: Remember, traditional pigeons will leave a long lasting impact on the land, while eco-friendly alternatives will not.

 - Community impact: Your choice can influence others.
-By choosing sustainable options, you set a precedent, potentially encouraging shooting ranges or clubs to stock more eco-friendly alternatives.
+By choosing eco-friendly options, you set a precedent, potentially encouraging shooting ranges or clubs to stock more eco-friendly alternatives.

 Future of clay pigeon manufacturing